Word Meanings - BONDSTONE - Book Publishers vocabulary database

 A species of coarse potter's ware, glazed and baked. - STONERUNNER

 The ring plover, or the ringed dotterel.
-The dotterel. - RUNNING
+The dotterel. - STONE

 Hewing or dressing stone. - STONEWEED